psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 It was within half-an-hour of noon that, after an absence, she returned.

 "Not between you and me, Neil Ross," she began abruptly, "but just for the asking, and what is beyond.
-Is it any money you are having upon you? "
+Is it any money you are having upon you?"

 "No."